apostrophecms/content-upgrader/README.md

 ## Running the upgrade

 You'll need a new A3 project to copy the content to.
-Specify both the new project folder and the MongoDB URI of the new A3 database.
+Specify the new project folder and the MongoDB URI of the new A3 database.
 If you are running MongoDB locally, which is typical during development, you can specify:

 ```
 mongodb://localhost:27017/your-new-database-name